hagen-larsen-hl/ReactPractice/README.md

 # MidtermStart

 ## Description
-A starter app with Postgres, NestJS, and React
+A simple app with Postgres, NestJS, and React.
+The purpose of this app was to test various React skills.
+One of my first React projects.

 ## Cloning the project
 IMPORTANT Windows users should setup WSL first before cloning.
 See [WSL_SETUP.md](/WSL_SETUP.md)